Azure/bicep-types-az/generated/eventgrid/microsoft.eventgrid/2020-10-15-preview/types.md

 ## EventSubscriptionIdentity
 ### Properties
-* **type**: 'SystemAssigned' | 'UserAssigned': The type of managed identity used.
+* **type**: 'SystemAssigned' | 'SystemAssigned, UserAssigned' | 'UserAssigned': The type of managed identity used.
 The type 'SystemAssigned, UserAssigned' includes both an implicitly created identity and a set of user-assigned identities.
 The type 'None' will remove any identity.
 * **userAssignedIdentity**: string: The user identity associated with the resource.

 ## DeliveryWithResourceIdentity